django-oscar/django-oscar/docs/source/howto/how_to_customise_an_app.rst

 class to the homepage URL::

     # myproject/promotions/app.py
-    from oscar.apps.promotions import PromotionsApplication as CorePromotionsApplication
+    from oscar.apps.promotions.app import PromotionsApplication as CorePromotionsApplication

     from myproject.promotions.views import HomeView